Can't see the film? Please click here

 The basic task of humanitarian logistics comprises acquiring and delivering requested supplies and services, at the places and times they are needed, whilst ensuring best value for money.
 In the immediate aftermath of any disaster, these supplies include items that are vital for survival, such as food, water, temporary shelter and medicine, among others.

-The Global Logistics Service (GLS) of the International Federation of Red Cross and Red Crescent Societies (IFRC) is a recognized provider of humanitarian logistics services.
-The key mission of GLS is to support the core work of the Red Cross Red Crescent network, which reaches 150 million people each year through 189 member National Societies.
-The GLS also offers those services on a non-profit basis to third parties in the humanitarian sector and to governments.
+The Logistics Management of the International Federation of Red Cross and Red Crescent Societies (IFRC) is a recognized provider of humanitarian logistics services.
+The key mission of Logistics Management is to support the core work of the Red Cross Red Crescent network, which reaches 150 million people each year through 189 member National Societies.
+The Logistics Management also offers those services on a non-profit basis to third parties in the humanitarian sector and to governments.

-The worldwide activities of the IFRC Global Logistics Service focus on three strategic objectives:
+The worldwide activities of the IFRC Logistics Management focus on three strategic objectives:

 - support the enhancement of National Society logistics capacities